SamMed05/c-cpp-notes/docs/cpp/casting.md

 There are many ways to do casting conversion, but the most common (and the one that we will use for our programs) is the **C-style type casting** (also known as cast notation).

-That method consists in putting the data type we want in return by the conversion before the identifier of the original data or a calculation and surrounding that type by a pair of round brackets `(` `)`.
+That method consists of putting the data type we want in return by the conversion before the identifier of the original data or a calculation and surrounding that type by a pair of round brackets `(` `)`.
 Of course the resulting conversion has to be stored in another variable with the proper type or printed.
 It sounds complicated but it really isn't.
 Look at this example: